UTexas

 Texas Success Initiative

 The Texas Success Initiative (TSI) is a state-mandated program designed to improve student success in college.
-There are two components of the program: (1) an assessment to determine students’ basic skills in reading, mathematics, and writing and (2) developmental instruction to strengthen academic skills.
+There are two components of the program: (1) an assessment to determine students’ basic skills in English Language Arts, Reading, and Mathematics for College and Career Readiness and (2) developmental instruction to strengthen academic skills.

 Developmental instruction options include a co-requisite model under which students concurrently enroll in a developmental studies course and credit-bearing course for each subject area for which the student is referred to developmental coursework.
 Co-requisite courses are available only to students who meet both Texas Success Initiative (TSI) eligibility and specific program requirements.

-The Graduation Help Desk consolidates all the tools available to help students stay on track to graduate and offers students assistance enrolling in classes required to fulfill degree requirements.
-Graduation Help Desk staff work with students, advisors, and faculty to resolve roadblocks to timely graduation.
-Some of those tools include:
+• Student Success Help Desk - The Student Success Help Desk consolidates all the tools available to help students stay on track to graduate and offers students assistance enrolling in classes required to fulfill degree requirements.
+Student Success Help Desk staff work with students, advisors, and faculty to resolve roadblocks to timely graduation.

 • Completion Scholarships – Students who are at risk of not graduating because of unmet financial need benefit from completion scholarships.
 These scholarships allow students to pay for the final course they need to cross the finish line or help them get back on track for a timely graduation.

-More information is available at http://studentsuccess.utexas.edu/resources/graduation-help-desk.
-The Graduation Help Desk team can also be contacted at graduationhelpdesk@utexas.edu or by phone at 512-475-7378.
+More information is available at https://studentsuccess.utexas.edu/.
+The Student Success Programs team can also be contacted at studentsuccess@utexas.edu or by phone at 512-475-7378.

 University Leadership Network